-I'm not a fan of wasting food as my family will attest (I'm the queen of turning leftovers into a new masterpiece the next night...they've caught on, but they still enjoy what I prepare).
+I'm not a fan of wasting food as my family will attest (I'm the queen of turning leftovers into a tonight's new masterpiece...they've caught on, but they still enjoy what I prepare).
 So, did you know you can save money by freezing food?

-With a family of 5 (one young adult, one teen and one tween, my hubby and me), plus their friends, our food bill like most is out of control.
+With a family of 5 (one young adult, two teens, my hubby and me), plus their friends, you can imagine the size of our food bill.
 What is a smart mom to do?
 Freeze food!

 I also learned that aside from meats, fruits, veggies, and frozen foods, there are so many other foods that can be frozen, some of which you may or may not know.